James Akintunde

-Oluwaseun Ewerogba "James" Akintunde (born 29 March 1996) is an English professional footballer who plays as a forward for Veikkausliiga club Haka.
+Oluwaseun Ewerogba "James" Akintunde (born 29 March 1996) is an English professional footballer who plays as a forward for NIFL Premiership club Coleraine.

 Career

 Akintunde was a Cambridge United youth graduate, and made his first team debut on 30 November 2013, coming on as a late substitute in a 1–0 FA Trophy away win against Salisbury City.
 On 29 August 2014 he was loaned to Histon until January.

 In January 2015, after scoring six goals for Histon in all competitions, Akintunde returned to the U's.
 He made his professional debut on 14 February 2015, again from the bench in a 0–2 away loss against Plymouth Argyle.
 He played no games for Cambridge the following season, but did play out on loan at Brackley Town and Needham Market.
 Akintunde was released by Cambridge United at the end of the 2015–16 season.

 Akintunde joined Chester for the 2016–17 season.
 He spent two full seasons at the Deva, scoring eleven times in sixty games, before joining Maidenhead United for 2018–19.

 Akintunde scored twice in 62 games before leaving the Magpies at the end of the 2019–20 season.
 Akintunde signed for League of Ireland Premier Division team Derry City on 24 July 2020.
 He scored on his debut against St Patrick's Athletic on 3 August 2020.
 Akintunde signed a multi year contract with Bohemians ahead of their 2023 season.
 On 2 November 2024, it was announced that Akintunde had left Bohemians following the end of his contract.

 On 17 January 2025, Akintunde signed with Finnish Veikkausliiga club Haka.

+On 25 December 2025, Akintunde signed with NIFL Premiership club Coleraine.